Television Academy Frequently Asked Questions

 How can I find out if someone has won an Emmy award?

-We have taken our vast database of all primetime winners and made it available online.
+Our database of all primetime Emmy nominees and winners is available online.
 Take a moment to look around in the Advanced Awards Search for your favorite program or nominee.

 What is the difference between the Television Academy and the National Academy?